El Opeño: Background

-The ancient inhabitants of the highlands plateau in central Mexico - "Cem Ānáhuac", used the term "ānahuacah" to refer to the "Cem Ānáhuac" inhabitants.
-And to distinguish the different Nations inhabiting the greater Cem Anahuac referred to them as 'maya ānahuacah', 'ānahuacah zapotecah', 'anahuacah mexicah' and so on.

 Purépecha culture

 The Purépecha are an indigenous people centered in the northwestern region of the Mexican state of Michoacán, principally in the area of the cities of Uruapan and Pátzcuaro.
 There is an ongoing discussion about which term should be considered as the correct one.

 Tecuexe culture

 It is believed that the Tecuexe derived from the dispersion of Zacateco groups from La Quemada.
 Like the Zacatecos, the Tecuexe were a tribe belonging to the Chichimeca nation.
 It is known that they settled next to rivers which they used to their advantage to grow beans and corn.
 They were also expert artisans, carpenters and musicians.
-Toribio de Benavente Motolinia wrote "in any place… all know [how] to work a stone, to make a simple house, to twist a cord and a rope, and the other subtle offices that do not require instruments or much art."
+Toribio de Benavente Motolinia wrote "in any place ... all know [how] to work a stone, to make a simple house, to twist a cord and a rope, and the other subtle offices that do not require instruments or much art."
 The Tecuexe were known for their fierceness and cruelty towards their enemy.
 They were known to be so brave, it is said, that once, when the Mexica (Aztecs) came from Chicomostoc, Zacatecas to take control of Xolotl, (and course on to the lagoon where they found an eagle devouring a serpent) they attacked the settlers of Acatic, Teocaltiche, Mitic, Teocaltitán and Xalostotitlán, but in Tepatitlán, when they encountered the Tecuexe, having heard of their legendary cruelty, the Mexica avoided facing them.